arielwb/localyze/README.md

 ### Running the app

-To view challenge solutions on the browser, run
+To view the challenge solutions on the browser, run:

 ```bash
   npm start